probonopd/linuxdeployqt/README.md

 #### Handle Qt libraries infix

-If you prepared a custom Qt distribution using the option `-qtlibinfix` during Qt configuration, you must mention this infix on `linuxdeployqt` call.
+If you prepared a custom Qt distribution using the option `-qtlibinfix` during Qt configuration (resulting in library names such as `libQt5CoreCustom.so`), you must mention this infix on `linuxdeployqt` call.
 As an example, let's see if we configure our distribution using the infix `Custom`.

 On Qt build chain: `configure -qtlibinfix "Custom" [...]`.
 This will generate Qt libraries (.so) like `libQt5CoreCustom.so`